rwf-rr/Google-Earth-Tools/BCRail-Takla-sub/README.md

 The main KML file contains everything.
 The additional files are subsets, places, paths and tours.

-The finished videos are available on ???.
+The finished videos are available on YouTube at https://www.youtube.com/@C44D9W/videos.

 ## Settings